rsokl/noggin/docs/source/workflow.rst

 Accessing Your Data
 ###################

 There are two ways to access the data that you recorded during your experiment: via `xarray datasets <http://xarray.pydata.org/en/stable/data-structures.html#dataset>`_ or via dictionaries.
-It is recommended that you make keen use of the xarrays, although it does take some time to familiarize one's self with these data structures.
+It is recommended that you make keen use of the xarrays and their ability to handle data-alignment, missing data, and many other features.

 via xarray Datasets
 -------------------